grantbookinc/philanthropy-responds/index.md

     to convene and make decisions quickly with minimal processes.
   logo: "../assets/img/funder-quotes/sitka.png"
   location: Vancouver, BC
-excerpt: A joint digital project between PFC, CFC, EFC, and The Circle.
 cta:
 - title: Adapt
   leed: Adapt to this changing situation by learning how other funders have pivoted.